-- i.
-PROPERTIES had borrowed USD\$3,102 thousand from subsidiary and provided all of real estates to trust as the mortgage for financing bank. - ii.
-As of June 30, 2019 and 2018, the Group paid \$14,842 thousand and \$37,645 thousand, \$29 thousand and \$2,057 thousand service fees to maintain information system of INFOFAB, respectively, which are accounted for as maintenance expenses and computer operating expenses.
-As of June 30, 2019 the unpaid maintenance expenses and computer operating expenses both amounted to \$0 thousand.
+- As of March 31, 2020, and 2019, interest receivables from PROPERTIES amounted to \$47,237 thousand and \$47,021 thousand, respectively, which were included in other receivable-affiliates accounts. - ii.
+PROPERTIES had borrowed USD\$3,102 thousand from subsidiary and provided all of real estates to trust as the mortgage for financing bank. - iii.
+For the three-month periods ended March 31, 2020 and 2019, the Group paid \$0 and \$2 thousand, \$7,290 thousand and \$318 thousand service fees to maintain information system of INFOFAB, respectively, which are accounted for as maintenance expenses and computer operating expenses.